jessepav/lacygoill-wiki-backup/vim/mapping.md

 ### ?

 For some text-objects, we expect to operate on a linewise selection.
-For example, our custom `o_if` is meant to let us operate on a function's body.
+For example, our custom `o_if` is meant to let us operate on a function body.
 For any of those objects, make sure that we always select a linewise area:

     ono if <cmd>norm vif<cr>